vuestorefront-community/odoo/docs/docs/introduction/demo.md

-When we start a new project from **VSF_TEMPLATE_ODOO**, the npm package with odoo composables and apis will be injected.
+When we start a new project from **Alokai_TEMPLATE_ODOO**, the npm package with odoo composables and apis will be injected.

 <div align="center">
   <img :src="$withBase('/create_new_project.png')" alt="create_new_project" />